rsvinekar/GoogleAnalytics_caseStudy/CaseStudy1.md

 ```

     ## Saving 7 x 5 in image
-    ## Don't know how to automatically pick scale for object of type <difftime>.
-    ## Defaulting to continuous.
     ## `geom_smooth()` using method = 'loess' and formula = 'y ~ x'

 ![](gg_week_max.png)

-This shows a drastic difference.
-The duration of member rides is highly
+Max values are restricted to around 25 hrs at max (24 + 1hr grace
+period - as a guess).
+The docked_bike values are not included here, as
+we have seen them going much greater than 25 hrs.
+Even under these
-restricted and those of casual riders are not.
-One obvious reason is
+situations,member usage is more restricted and those of casual riders
-that members use the rides for daily commute to work, while casual
+are not.
+One obvious reason is that members use the rides for daily
-riders use them for adventure or recreation.
-To confirm this theory,
+commute to work, while casual riders use them for adventure or
-lets take a histogram of means
+recreation.
+To confirm this theory, lets take a histogram of means

 ``` r
 gg_weekday_hist <- ggplot(data = weekly_trips, aes(x=mean, fill=member_casual)) +